So, fuel getting into engine oil is bad, because it lowers the lubricating qualities of the oil.

 |Starting in the cold.||The fuel doesn’t burn off well, because the combustion temperature is low.||Wait for the engine to increase in temperature, before accelerating.|

 |Problems in the injection system.||The droplets of fuel being injected into the chamber are big, which leads to poor combustion.||The injectors, need to be inspected.|

 |Poor combustion.||The fuel isn’t burning off completely.
 Resulting in, fuel getting into engine oil.||Check that the combustion chamber and the injection system, are working properly.|

 |Worn-out engine parts: valve guides, injectors and wear.||Conditions change in the combustion chamber, meaning it is no longer optimized.||The engine, needs to be inspected.|

 |Mixture of rich fuels.||Excess fuel.||Inspection of the, injection system.|

 |Faulty injectors.||Can produce excessive inflow of fuel or inadequate fuel injection.||It does not burn fuel as well, resulting in deposits.
 Inspection of the injection system.|

-So, the problem of fuel passing through to the crankcase, seems to have reduced in recent years.
+So, the problem of fuel getting into engine oil, causing fuel wash, seems to have reduced in recent years.
 As a result, this seems to indicate that, current fuel injection systems have improved.

 Always, keep your eyes open for, early signs of engine problems: